 Attempting To Treat Patients' Necks, Some Chiropractors Tear Major Arteries

 At Clare & Berry, we are an experienced medical malpractice legal team.
-Over the past 30 years, we have helped injured individuals throughout the state recover full and fair compensation for the damage they have suffered due to the negligence of others.
+Over the past 30 years, we have helped injured individuals recover full and fair compensation for the damage they have suffered due to the negligence of others.
 This includes negligence on the part of chiropractors.

 Some chiropractors use what is called "high-velocity low-amplitude (HVLA) cervical manipulation" to treat neck conditions.
 The goal is to alleviate neck pain and increase the patient's range of motion by slowly pulling the cervical structures slightly beyond their normal capacity.
 In other words, they attempt to twist the neck just a little too far.